heatherleaf/korpsearch/README.md

 ## Dependencies

+You need Python version 3.10 or later, but we recommend at least version 3.11 because it is so much faster than 3.10.

 There are no required libraries, you should be able to run things without installing anything extra.
 However, we recommend that you install the following: